ktoso/rx-wiki/Transforming-Observables.md

 * **`reduce( )` or `aggregate( )`** — apply a closure to each emitted element, sequentially, and emit only the final accumulated value
 * **`scan( )`** — apply a closure to each element of a sequence, sequentially, and emit each successive value
 * **`groupBy( )`** — divide an Observable into a set of Observables that emit groups of values from the original Observable, organized by key
+* **`buffer( )`** — periodically gather emissions from an Observable into bundles and emit these bundles rather than emitting the emissions one at a time

 ## map( )
 #### transform the elements emitted by an Observable by applying a closure to each of them
 [[images/rx-operators/map.png]]

 The `map( )` method applies a closure of your choosing to every object emitted by a Observable, and returns this transformation as a new Observable sequence.
 For example, the following code maps a closure that squares the incoming value onto the values in `numbers`: